yugabyte/cloud-resource-cleanup/README.md

 * `slack_notify_users`: Use this option to tag the user in the Slack notification.
 It is mandatory to pass `--slack_user_label` with this flag.
 This option only works for GCP disks deletions.
 * `slack_user_label`: Use this option to specify the label to look up in the GCP disks.
 This option only works for GCP disks deletions.
 * `influxdb`: Use this option to specify InfluxDB connection details.
 The argument takes a dictionary value, with keys 'url', 'org', 'bucket', and an optional key 'resource_suffix'.
 Example usage: -i or --influxdb {'url': 'http://localhost:8086', 'org': 'Test', 'bucket': 'CRC', 'resource_suffix': 'test'}.
 Only works if specified.
+* `kms_pending_window`: Use this option to specify the number of days before the key actually gets deleted.
+The number of days must be between 7 to 30 inclusive.
+* `kms_key_description`: Use this option to match specfic string in kms key description.
+* `jenkins_user`: Use this option to specify the jenkins slave AWS ARN for which keys will be deleted.

 # Examples